top of page

 Calcium

-Calcium is the primary mineral found in bones.
+Calcium is the foundational mineral in bone tissue.

-Women over 50 generally need about 1200 mg of calcium per day from food and supplements combined.
+Women over 50 generally need around 1,200 mg per day from food and supplements combined.

 Vitamin D

-Vitamin D helps the body absorb calcium and supports bone remodeling.
+Vitamin D is what actually helps your body absorb that calcium and use it for bone remodeling.

 Protein

-Protein plays an essential role in maintaining bone matrix and muscle mass, both of which support skeletal strength.
+It plays a real role in maintaining your bone matrix and - maybe more importantly - your muscle mass, which directly supports skeletal strength.

-Adequate protein intake also helps reduce the risk of frailty and falls later in life.
+Adequate protein also helps protect against frailty and falls as you get older.

 Magnesium and Vitamin K